The Best Young Soccer Players In The World

 Franco Di Santo, 18, Chelsea, striker

-Argentine wonderkid who will join the Blues in January for £3.4m from Chilian side Audax Italiano.
-Like Lucas Leiva at Liverpool, he holds an Italian passport and will be able to play for the Blues immediately.
+Argentine wonderkid who will join Chelsea in January for £3.4m from Chilian side Audax Italiano.
+Like Lucas Leiva at Liverpool, he holds an Italian passport and will be able to play for Chelsea immediately.
 May struggle to break into Avram Grant’s star-studded team but should earn a few run outs in cup competitions in 2008.

 Giovani dos Santos, 18, Barcelona, striker

 Came to prominence in 2005 when he was one of stars of the Mexico team that won the FIFA Under-17 World Cup.
-Has been a regular feature for Barca this season and has managed to keep Ronaldinho out of the starting XI.
+Has been a regular feature for Barcelona this season and has managed to keep Ronaldinho out of the starting XI.
 Already has four caps for Mexico.
+Now plays for Tottenham Hotspur in the English Premier League.

 Stevan Jovetic, 18, Partizan Belgrade, striker